1. Analysis of information in the context of delisting requests

 The Ombudsperson is not required to demonstrate that the petitioner possesses the intent to support ISIL (Da’esh), Al-Qaida or associated individuals and entities in order to recommend retaining the listing.
 However, the question as to the petitioner’s possible change of state of mind becomes a particularly relevant factor when determining the existence of disassociation.

 The Ombudsperson takes into account acceptance of responsibility and remorse, as may be demonstrated by a range of factors and actions, when assessing the existence of disassociation.
 A change in views by a Petitioner as to ISIL or Al-Qaida, if genuine and sustained over a period of time, can be a significant factor in favour of delisting.
-When a Petitioner’s request for delisting is denied following recommendation by the Ombudsperson, the detailed reasons given to the Petitioner with approval by the Committee shall in principle assist the Petitioner in reflecting on his or her conduct.
+When a Petitioner’s request for delisting is denied following recommendation by the Ombudsperson, the detailed summary of the analysis in the comprehensive report given to the Petitioner shall in principle assist the Petitioner in reflecting on his or her conduct.
 A petitioner’s mischaracterization or denial of his or her involvement is usually a sign that he or she does not yet acknowledge full responsibility for his or her association.
 By contrast, where the Petitioner accepts responsibility for past conduct, is open about what led him or her to support ISIL or Al-Qaida and about why he/she has now changed views about the same, these admissions could in principle be valid signs that he has engaged in a disassociation process.
 This is particularly so when coupled with a lack of information of continued association during a sufficient period of time.

 In particular cases, it may also be relevant for the petitioner to demonstrate his or her reconsideration and rejection of violent extremism.
 Where the petitioner has shared and supported the goals of ISIL (Da’esh), Al-Qaida or any associated entity, this allows for inferences to be drawn as to continued support to the organization or group unless there is information to indicate a change in views.
 When determining for instance whether an individual has disassociated from ISIL (Da’esh), Al‑Qaida or any associated entity, the Ombudsperson may give weight to the individual’s categorical and consistent statements against ISIL (Da’esh), Al-Qaida and such organisations or groups.
 The Ombudsperson may also take into account a petitioner’s willingness to sign a declaration pursuant to paragraph 7(b) of Annex II of resolution 2368 (2017), which reinforces any statement of disassociation.